pantheon-systems/documentation/source/content/guides/drupal-commerce.md

 ## Before You Begin

-1. Make sure you have updated to [Drupal:latest](/drupal#about-drupal)
+1. Make sure you have updated to [the latest version of Drupal](/drupal#about-drupal)

   <Alert title="Note"  type="info" >

   Drupal 8 reached end-of-life status in November 2021, and is no longer supported by Drupal.
 Read the [official announcement on Drupal.org](https://www.drupal.org/psa-2021-06-29).

-  Drupal 10 was released in December of 2022. ead the [official announcement on Drupal.org](https://www.drupal.org/psa-2021-06-29). [[NOTE: Replace with link when available]]
+  Drupal 10 was released in December of 2022.
+Read the [official announcement on Drupal.org](https://www.drupal.org/blog/drupal-10-0-0).

   </Alert>